Vyral/base-template/_posts/2019-04-15-triple-ending-deals-in-the-luxury-market.md

 Pocket listings, meanwhile, are homes that have been listed privately and never hit the MLS at all.&nbsp;

-As was mentioned earlier in this message, many buyers who seek these kinds of listings will forgo the representation of a buyer’s agent. **This gives you the opportunity to represent the buyer and the seller, and to potentially help the buyer sell their current home, as well.**
+As was mentioned earlier in this message, many buyers who seek these kinds of listings will forgo the representation of a buyer’s agent.&nbsp;**This gives you the opportunity to represent the buyer and the seller, and to potentially help the buyer sell their current home, as well.**

-If you have any questions about these strategies or there's anything else I can help you with, don't hesitate to reach out to me.
-I'd love to help you.
+If you have any questions about these strategies or there’s anything else I can help you with, don’t hesitate to reach out to me.
+I’d love to help you.